tymyrddin/red-app/source/docs/techniques/csrf.md

 While the majority of CSRFs are low-severity issues, sometimes a CSRF on a critical endpoint can lead to severe consequences.
 Escalate CSRFs into severe security issues to maximise their impact.

-CSRF can sometimes cause information leaks as a side effect.
+CSRF can sometimes cause [information leaks](disclosure.md) as a side effect.
 Applications often send or disclose information according to user preferences.
 If you can change these settings via CSRF, you can pave the way for sensitive information disclosures.

-Self-XSS is a kind of XSS attack that requires the victim to input the XSS payload.
+[Self-XSS](xss.md) is a kind of XSS attack that requires the victim to input the XSS payload.
 These vulnerabilities are almost always considered a nonissue because they’re too difficult to exploit; doing so requires a lot of action from the victim’s part, and thus you’re unlikely to succeed.
 But, when you combine CSRF with self-XSS, you can often turn the self-XSS into stored XSS.

 Account takeovers are possible when a CSRF vulnerability exists in critical functionality, like the code that creates a password, changes the password, changes the email address, or resets the password.

-As an example, assume that in addition to signing up by using an email address and password, example.com also allows users to sign up via their social media accounts.
-If a user chooses this option, they’re not required to create a password, as they can simply log in via their linked account.
-But to give users another option, those who’ve signed up via social media can set a new password via the following request:
+As an example, assume that in addition to signing up by using an email address and password, `example.com` also allows users to sign up via their social media accounts.
+If a user chooses this option, they’re not required to create a password, and they can log in via their linked account.
+To give users another option, those who’ve signed up via social media can set a new password via the following request:

     POST /set_password
     Host: example.com